linkedin/css-blocks/README.md

    across files built separately in downstream processing and exracted to a shared file.
-It also means that a custom brotli dictionary could be produced that would allow the most common class names to be efficiently compressed across templates and css files.
+It also means that a custom brotli dictionary could be produced that would allow the most common class names to be efficiently compressed across templates and CSS files.

 Ultimately, the project should support all of these compression strategies and allow one to be selected via configuration.